-When employees or HR leaders ask this question, they are often trying to benchmark their own benefits against global standards or to understand why other countries seem to have “free” or lower-cost care.
-The answer is rarely simple, but it can be broken into four dominant models, plus a few hybrid and emerging approaches.
+When employees or HR leaders ask this, they're usually trying to benchmark their own benefits or understand why other countries seem to have "free" care.
+There's no simple answer, but we can break it into four main models, plus some hybrids.

 The Four Main Models of Healthcare Benefits